-Fun for the kids is the large hay wagon shuttle pulled by a tractor which makes a loop continually during the festivities, dropping and picking up at two park entrances and the Library.
+Fun for the kids is the large hay wagon shuttle pulled by a tractor which makes a loop continually during the festivities, dropping off and picking up at two park entrances and the Library.
 Free golf cart shuttles will also be patrolling the streets to get you comfortably to and from the park.

 Senior, Handicapped and all Veterans are invited to park in the lot directly in front of John Shields Elementary School located at 85 S. Main Street.
 There will be six Veteran Preferred spaces in the Senior/Handicapped lot.

-Motorcycles are welcome to park on the concrete sidewalk and around the flagpole in front of John Shields Shields Elementary School located at 85 S. Main Street.
+Motorcycles are welcome to park on the concrete sidewalk and around the flagpole in front of John Shields Elementary School located at 85 S. Main Street.
 This provides a secure surface for your rides off the asphalt pavement, especially during very hot weather.
 There are ramped access points to this pavement area.

 Parents/guardians reporting or inquiring about lost children should contact the nearest police officer, Information Tent, or Corn Boil Committee person.
 That person will immediately contact the on-site Police with all important information about the child.
 This information will be disseminated to all relevant parties in the park.

 A found, “lost,” child will be handed over to a Sugar Grove police representative.
-The child will remain with Public Safety Office until the parties are reunited.
+The child will remain with Public Safety Officers until the parties are reunited.
 To expedite the return of a child back to his/her parents/guardians, please consider participation in our Kids Safety Wristband program.